 Smartphones come with native accessibility software, including screen readers, which read aloud the text on the screen.
 This becomes problematic when an app was not designed with accessibility in mind.
 Screen readers read top to bottom and left to right.
 When the most salient information is towards the bottom of the screen, it can take quite a long time to get to even the first piece of information: the current temperature.
 Another factor that can make screen readers cumbersome is when images on the page aren't compatible.
 When the screen reader "reads" an image, it says the word "Icon" or "Picture".
 Apps that are well designed for accessibility use images that will read as a description or title of the image.

-Problem: The current weather apps for smartphones are not usable for visually impaired and blind users.
-Many weather apps promote themselves as being "accessible", however, they are extremely inefficient and make for a frustrating user experience.
+The current weather apps for smartphones are not usable for visually impaired and blind users.
+Many weather apps promote themselves as being "accessible", however, they are extremely inefficient and cause an extremely frustrating user experience.

-Solution: A weather app for iOS and Android that work with the smartphone's built in screen reader and have high contrast for low-vision users while being aesthetically pleasing and using UX principles for sighted users.
+The redesigned weather app for iOS and Android work with any smartphone's built in screen reader and have a high contrast mode for low-vision users while being aesthetically pleasing and using UX principles for sighted users.